kjolley/BIGSdb_documentation/data_query/0030_search_scheme_profiles.rst

 ***********************************
-If a sequence definition database has schemes defined that include a primary key field, i.e. collections of loci that together create profiles, e.g. for MLST, these can be browsed by clicking the link to 'Allelic profile query'.
+If a sequence definition database has schemes defined that include a primary key field, i.e. collections of loci that together create profiles, e.g. for MLST, these can be browsed by clicking the link 'By specific criteria' in the 'Search for allelic profiles' section.

 .. image:: /images/data_query/browse_profiles.png